ChatGPT is the rising tide that lifted all AI tools. Many rely on it every day, including product managers. They use ChatGPT to:

 - Try specialized AI tools for product managers

-Weâre sharing six tips and ten prompts to train GPT to provide only accurate information.
+Weâre sharing seven tips and ten prompts to train GPT to provide only accurate information.
 But first, letâs dig into ChatGPT and its limitations.

 Letâs go back to the beginning.
 Whatâs ChatGPT in plain English?